visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 Centering compatibility
 """""""""""""""""""""""

-In "noise2d.silo", some variables are zone centered and some are node centered.
+In "noise2d.silo", some variables are zone-centered and some are node centered.
 What happens if you combine these in an expression?
 VisIt_ will default to zone centering for the result.
 If this is not the desired result, use the "recenter()" expression function, where appropriate,